-JCB International Partners with Allied Wallet for Online and POS Merchant Acceptance
+JCB International partners with Allied Wallet for online and POS merchant acceptance

-JCB International Co., Ltd., the international operations subsidiary of JCB Co.
+London/Copenhagen, June 28, 2017 - (ACN Newswire) - JCB International Co., Ltd. (JCBI), the international operations subsidiary of JCB Co.
 Ltd, has signed an agreement with Allied Wallet Ltd, the award-winning globally leading payment services provider (PSP) of online payment processing, to facilitate JCB transactions in the Single Euro Payments Area (SEPA).
 Allied Wallet will extend its JCB functionality beyond e-commerce to bricks and mortar point-of-sale (POS) acceptance, allowing their retailers to attract JCB's 106 million cardmembers worldwide to both their online and/or physical outlets respectively.

 The first phase of the partnership will see systems integration for JCB ecommerce acceptance in Q4'17, then becoming fully operational including POS certification during 2018.